 From Jaisalmer we took our first overnight train in India to Jaipur.
 The train ride was surprisingly a lot of fun and we all got pretty decent sleep.
 It is always exciting to travel somewhere new, but I will miss those camels and the very cool city of Jaisalmer!

-- Walking Through Chaotic Old Delhi, India
+- India: Walking Through Chaotic Old Delhi, India